 This post may contain affiliate links.
 Please read our disclaimer for more info.

-Intentional living is identifying what is important and what is not for you personally.
-Then intentionally cultivating more of what you value and intentionally saying no to the things you don’t.
+It’s about intentionally cultivating more of what you value and intentionally saying no to the things you don’t.

 It’s a mindset, a focus, an action, a way of being.

-When we live with intention, we shift our focus from everything to the things that we value.
+When we live with intention, we shift our focus from everything, to the things that we value.
 It’s simplifying; weeding out the extra noise of what you don’t value so you can better see the things you do value.

 We tend to get so bogged down and overwhelmed with doing everything that seems important that sometimes we forget to slow down and figure out what is actually important to us personally.